 If you’ve got a young child who wants to dress up as their favorite princess, you may want to bring those clothes along with you.
-You can definitely buy costumes in the park, but you may be able to get better prices in advance.
+You can definitely buy costumes in the park, but you can usually save money by purchasing them in advance.
 Here are some at the Disney Store.

 I always bring along snacks from home, including granola bars for breakfast.
 Again, there are some options in the parks, but I always like to have them in advance.

 Kids don’t love waiting in lines, so it’s a good idea to bring along some cheap activities and toys to entertain them in line.
-I recommend visiting your local dollar store to stock up.
+I recommend visiting your local dollar store to stock up before your Disney trip.

 A Portable Charger